unprotocols/rfc/2/README.md

 When deprecated specifications are no longer used in products, they become **retired** specifications.
 Retired specifications are part of the historical record.
 They should not be changed except to indicate their replacements, if any.
 Retired specifications have no contractual weight.

+### Deleted Specifications

+Deleted specifications are those that have not reached maturity (stable) and were discarded.
+They should not be used and are only kept for their historical value.
+Only Raw and Draft specifications can be deleted.

 ## Editorial control